Elisabeth Brooke, Marchioness of Northampton: Reign of Edward

 After Henry’s death, William applied to the new king, Edward VI, for a divorce and permission to remarry, but Edward Seymour, 1st Duke of Somerset, the Lord Protector, turned down the request.
-Elisabeth was sent to live in Chelsea with Catherine Parr, whose household also included Princess Elizabeth and Lady Jane Grey.
+Elisabeth was sent to live in Chelsea with Katherine Parr, whose household also included Princess Elizabeth and Lady Jane Grey.

-In the meantime, Catherine Parr had married the Protector's brother, Sir Thomas Seymour, and she died in September 1548, reducing Northampton's influence.
+In the meantime, Katherine Parr had married the Protector's brother, Sir Thomas Seymour, and she died in September 1548, reducing Northampton's influence.

 Francis Van der Delft, the Imperial ambassador, wrote to the Emperor in February 1548 that Parr ‘was obliged by the command of the Council to put her away and never speak to her again on pain of death…he is only spoken of secretly and does not show himself at court’.
 In 1549, a political coup ousted Somerset and replaced him with Northampton’s close friend, John Dudley, 1st Duke of Northumberland, and on 31 March 1551, a private bill was passed in Parliament annulling Parr’s marriage to Anne Bourchier and accepting Elisabeth Brooke as his legal wife.
 The couple set up home together at Winchester House, Southwark.

 In June 1550, the French Duc de Vendôme was spending time at the English court and although she was now married to Northampton, Vendôme took an interest in her and gave her a present when he returned to France, a chain worth 200 crowns.

 Their expenditure records show the Northamptons’ love of socialising and sports; their gambling at cards, bear baiting and more cultured events such as plays and musical performances.